reflex-dev/reflex-web/blog/2025-01-15-beginners-guide-to-data-in-python-apps.md

 ## Setting Up the Development Environment

-Once you've selected the framework, the next step is setting up your development environment.
+Once you've selected your preferred Python web framework, the next step is setting up your development environment.
 Let's walk through the essential setup process to get your web application up and running:

 ### Step 1: Verify Python Installation